ta3ag/lbd/docs/BackendTutorial/source/backendstructure.rst

 before go ahead, but we think read section
 4.2 of tricore_llvm.pdf is enough.
-We suggest you read the web site documents as above only when you are still not quite understand, even though you have read this section and next 2 sections article for DAG and Instruction Selection.
+We suggest you read the web site documents as above only when you are still not quite understand, even though you have read the articles of this section and next 2 sections for DAG and Instruction Selection.

 1. Instruction Selection